 We ensure that there are appropriate technical controls in place to protect your personal details.
 For example our online forms are always encrypted and our network is protected and routinely monitored- we have passed the Government backed industry scheme securing Cyber Essentials Accreditation.
 We undertake regular reviews of who has access to information that we hold to ensure that your information is only accessible by appropriately trained staff and volunteers.

-We only use external companies to collect our lottery and retail gift aid data and process personal data for our marketing and fundraising communications.
+We use external companies to collect our lottery and retail gift aid data and to process personal data for our marketing and fundraising communications.
+Our Human Resources department use external companies in relation to payroll and pension administration and DBS background checks.
 We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements; especially regarding how they manage the personal data they have collected or have access to.

 We may need to disclose your details if required to the police, regulatory bodies or legal advisors.